-Measures of conservation value commonly use species-based metrics (Myers et al., 2000), with the value of an area measured by the community species richness or the presence of particular species of interest.
+Measures of the conservation value of an ecosystem commonly use species-based metrics (Myers et al., 2000), with the value of an area measured by the community species richness or the presence of particular species of interest.
 A complementary approach to species-based metrics is to assess changes in functional diversity, which describes the range of functional roles played by species within a community.
 In this study we focus on birds as they provide key functions, such as pollination, seed predation and dispersal, removal of carrion, and predation of other animals, in tropical forests, and the roles of individual species can be characterized in terms of their feeding behaviour (Sekercioglu et al., 2004).
 Ecosystem functioning in general tends to be correlated with both species richness and functional diversity, with indices based on traits (e.g. feeding behaviour) performing better than those based solely on species richness and abundance (Griffin et al., 2009; Petchey and Gaston, 2006).
 Both the identity and distribution of functional traits have been shown to be important in predicting function (Gagic et al., 2015).
 In this study we use systematic review and meta-analysis to assess: 1) how avian species richness and species richness of forest specialists in secondary tropical forest compares with that of primary tropical forest; 2) the functional diversity of avian communities in secondary tropical forest compared with that of primary tropical forest; and 3) how both metrics change, and possibly recover, with secondary forest age.

 Methods